 Book clubs get you out of your reading rut.
 In all likelihood, not every book your club proposes will be at the top of your reading list so you’ll be forced to read something that might be a bit out of your zone — but may add some diversity to your thinking about life.

 I’m not a big reader of science books but when I was ‘forced’ to read Neil deGrasse Tyson’s Astrophysics for People in a Hurry I was pleasantly surprised.
 I shouldn’t have been — it was deGrasse Tyson!
 He almost made me want to go back to high school science class!

 3. You’ll build social connections — personally and professionally.

-I’m not ashamed to say — I love my book club members!
+I love my book club members!
 I count this group as some of my closest, most important friends.
 I may not see them as often as I see other acquaintances — but this group is an important part of my personal and professional life.
 The books we discuss often take us into personal discussions that result in me seeing the world from a more enlightened perspective and I’m always grateful for their viewpoints.